scottn12/ScottBot/README.md

 Please note many commands require administrative permissions.

-**ScottBot Version: 2.4.2**
+**ScottBot Version: 2.5**

 Commands:

   * !help - Shows all ScottBot commands and descriptions.

-  * !allowRole - Enables/Disables role(s) to be used with !role.
+  * !allowRoles - Enables/Disables role(s) to be used with !role.

-  * !role - Adds/Removes user to an allowed role.
+  * !roles - Adds/Removes user to an allowed role.

   * !allowStreamPing - Allows ScottBot to send an alert when someone starts streaming on twitch.
 Optinally it can alert a specific role.

-  * !clearAll - Clears all messages in the text channel.

   * !clear - Deletes all commands sent and all messages from ScottBot in a text channel.